zi-xiao-li/zi-xiao-li.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-I'm Xinyu.

-I recently completed my work as a Research Assistant at the College of Ocean and Earth Sciences, Xiamen University, where I focused on xxx.
-I am now preparing my applications for PhD programs starting in Fall 2026.
+I recently completed my work as a research assistant at the College of Ocean and Earth Sciences, Xiamen University.
+Prior to that, I earned an M.S. degree in Meteorology from the University of Chinese Academy of Sciences in 2022 and a B.S. degree in Atmospheric Sciences from Lanzhou University in 2019.

-My primary research interests lie in tropical climate dynamics and numerical modelling, with a particular emphasis on multiscale processes in the Indo-Pacific region.
+My research interests lie in tropical climate dynamics and numerical modelling.